 How many of you have been missing authentic chicken noodle soup?
 Well guess what?!
 You don’t have to miss out any longer.
 I’m going to show you how to make a perfect chicken noodle soup with noodles made from… CHEESE!

-Bread cheese, also known as Juustoleipa or Finnish “squeaky cheese” is a curd cheese that doesn’t melt but gets soft and slightly chewy with heat.
-You can find another way I’ve use Bread Cheese in my recipe for Butter Fried Bread Cheese With Marinara Dipping Sauce (they are wayyy better than mozzarella sticks!)
+Bread cheese, also known as Juustoleipa or Finnish “squeaky cheese,” is a curd cheese that doesn’t melt but gets soft and slightly chewy with heat.
+You can find another way I’ve used bread cheese in my recipe for Butter-Fried Bread Cheese With Marinara Dipping Sauce (they are wayyy better than mozzarella sticks!).

-What exactly is Bread Cheese?
+What Exactly Is Bread Cheese?

-Bread Cheese or Juustoleipa originated in Finland and other parts of northern Europe.
-Juustoleipa is a fresh-milk curd-cheese that has been pressed into blocks and dried.
-Removing the moisture from the cheese allows it to have a very long shelf life therefore traditionally keeping for up to several years.
-Because of the low moisture and the low fat content of the cheese it doesn’t melt easily but instead gets soft, chewy and squeaks against your teeth when biting, hence the name “squeaky cheese”.
-Originally, Juustoleipa was just dried and then re-toasted before serving giving it a slightly browned crust resembling bread.
+Bread cheese, or Juustoleipa, originated in Finland and other parts of northern Europe.
+Juustoleipa is a fresh-milk curd cheese that has been pressed into blocks and dried.
+Removing the moisture from the cheese allows it to have a very long shelf life, therefore traditionally keeping for up to several years.
+Because of the low moisture and the low fat content of the cheese, it doesn’t melt easily but instead gets soft, chewy, and squeaks against your teeth when biting, hence the name “squeaky cheese.”
+Originally, Juustoleipa was just dried and then re-toasted before serving, giving it a slightly browned crust resembling bread.
 Today, manufacturers actually toast the cheese during the manufacturing process so it’s sold with the brown crust.